utcons-ggnt/taru-mvp-1.1/README.md

 A comprehensive educational platform designed for students, parents, teachers, parent organizations, and administrators.
 The platform features personalized learning experiences, role-based dashboards, secure authentication, and real-time data synchronization.

+## ✨ Recent Improvements

+- **Edit Profile Feature:** Students can now edit their profile (name, grade, school, language) directly from the Settings tab with a modern, accessible UI and real-time feedback.
+- **Notification System:** Interactive notification bell in the dashboard top bar with dropdown, unread count, and mark-as-read functionality.
+- **Color & UX Enhancements:** Unified color scheme and improved accessibility for all major components (ProgressTab, SettingsTab, ChatModal, etc.).
+- **Chat Modal:** Modernized color scheme and improved accessibility for the AI chat assistant.
+- **Build & Linting:** Improved build process and error handling for unused variables and linting issues.

 ## 🚀 Features

 ### Authentication & User Management